What Is Holiness?

 Jesus said, “Be perfect,” and He meant be whole.

-He wasn’t asking for a superhuman performance; He was inviting us into integration—hearts, minds, and actions aligned in love.
+He wasn’t demanding superhuman performance; He was inviting us into integration—hearts, minds, and actions aligned in love.

 Holiness isn’t pretending to be better; it’s becoming more whole.

 And wholeness rarely looks heroic.
-It looks like honesty instead of image.
+It looks like:

 The sacred spills into the sink, the school run, the late-night hospital visit.
-Holiness fits human skin because God chose to wear it.
-Both when He became flesh and dwelt among men, and even now that He chooses to indwell you and me in this present world.
+Holiness fits human skin because God chose to wear it—then chose to indwell it.

 Living From Fullness

-Because we are joined to the Holy One, we lack nothing.
-Scripture says we’ve been sanctified, made holy, perfected, and completed in Christ.
-The work isn’t to gain more of God but simply to live from the wholeness already given.
+Because we are joined to the Holy One, we aren’t working from lack—we’re learning to live from what He has already given.
+Scripture says we’ve been sanctified and made holy in Christ.
+The task isn’t to earn holiness like a paycheck; it’s to practice the wholeness we’ve received.

-It’s not gritting your teeth to be good; it’s letting divine life spill into ordinary days.
+Not gritting your teeth to be good, but letting divine life spill into ordinary days.

 It looks like kindness that costs something.